 On Client: This asks the server for permission to move an object.
-The server then marks that object as Kinematic the this client disables Kinematic and simulate physics for the object
+The server then marks that object as Kinematic the this client disables Kinematic and simulate physics for the object public bool disableKinematicUpdate public inline bool GetSpawnedAsKinematic()

 On Server: The server accepts the authority request from a client and grants him permission for that objects manupulation.
 Marks the object Kinematic for himself.
 When the server grabs an object it sends a message to the client and starts simulating physics.
 The client enables Kinematic.